 ACD welcomes feedback from you, or your representatives, as it enables us to improve our services.
-We encourage you to bring to our attention anything that may be a concern about any aspect of the services provided or anything you think we may be able to improve.
+We encourage you to bring to our attention anything that concerns you about any aspect of the services provided or anything you think we may be able to improve.

-If you wish to make a complaint or make an appeal about a decision we have made please phone ACD 9880 7000 or alternatively email feedback@acd.org.au
+If you wish to make a complaint or make an appeal about a decision we have made please contact ACD on 9880 7000 or email feedback@acd.org.au

-Your complaint will be addressed by the relevant Manager.
+Your complaint will be addressed by the relevant manager.

-Services will not be affected if you make a complaint and a response to your complaint will be provided in a timely manner.
+Your access to our services will not be affected if you make a complaint.
+A response to your complaint will be provided in a timely manner.

-If you are not satisfied with the response, you can ask for the complaint to be addressed by the Chief Executive Officer (CEO).
+If you are not satisfied with the response, you can ask for the complaint to be addressed by the ACD Chief Executive Officer (CEO).

-If you are dissatisfied with the outcome of your complaint and the above steps have not supported you in reaching a satisfactory resolution, you may wish to contact the following:
+If you are dissatisfied with the outcome of your complaint and the above steps have not supported you in reaching a satisfactory resolution, you may wish to contact: